anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 ## Objective

-The objective of this lab is to deploy Microsoft 365 Apps to a Windows device during or after Windows Autopilot enrollment.
+The objective of this lab is to deploy selected Microsoft 365 Apps to a Windows device after Windows Autopilot enrollment.

 This lab validates that: